Powerlearnproject/se-day1-assignment-rodgers-munene/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

-   -Writing instructions for computers.
+   - Writing instructions for computers.
-   -Software engineering involves building apps, games, and websites that make our lives easier.
+   - Software engineering involves building apps, games, and websites that make our lives easier.
-   -Solving real-world problems through technology
+   - Solving real-world problems through technology

 Identify and describe at least three key milestones in the evolution of software engineering.
  1. The Birth of Software Engineering (1968):